digital-asset/docs.daml.com/docs/2.7.0/docs/daml-finance/tutorials/settlement/intro.rst

 .. code-block:: shell

-   daml new tutorial-settlement --template=tutorial-settlement
+   daml new finance-settlement --template=finance-settlement

 This creates a new folder with contents from our template.
-Navigate to the ``tutorial-settlement`` folder and then run the following to download the required Daml Finance packages:
+Navigate to the ``finance-settlement`` folder and then run the following to download the required Daml Finance packages:

 .. code-block:: shell